oliverwiegers/oliverwiegers/README.md

 <hr/>

-I use GitHub mainly to give people access to the few actually useable ressources I created.
+I use GitHub mainly to give people access to the few actually usable resources I created.
 The most complete and understandable would be:

 - [My .dotfiles](https://github.com/oliverwiegers/dotfiles)